amozhegov/Flask-quiz/README.md

 - Recommend to use virtual environment.
 To install it:

 python3 -m venv venv

-- To activate a virtual environment source
+- To activate the virtual environment source

 venv/bin/activate

 - To install neccessary libraries:

 pip install -r requirements.txt

 - To run the app:

 flask run